Characters Introduced in Backstroke of the West

 - Deadpan Snarker: He has his moments, like after the impressive crash-landing that smashed Lemon Avenue into rubble and nearly killed him, his apprentice and the supreme leader of the Gram Republic: he snarks that nobody is there to greet them.

 - Growing Up Sucks: Ratio the Tile comments "I was old" after Allah Gold uses his powers to jump out of an elevator.
+He might be referring to his life before coming back as a zombie.

 - Handicapped Badass: He claims to be this, though he shows no signs of being handicapped.
 If he really is disabled, his disability doesn't prevent him from performing any of his badass deeds from the original film.